- What does hedged and unhedged mean?

 For example, if you are in retirement phase and rely on steady and stable income from bonds and shares, you may want a hedged ETF to alleviate any currency movements.
 You may have a particular view of the country you are investing in and how it will fair against the AUD.
 Foreign currency movements are one of the hardest markets to predict.
 Investors should treat currency hedging as a way to manage risk rather than adding return.

 We prefer the unhedged ETF for clients as our portfolios are diversified across Australian share markets and defensive bonds and gold.
-This approach ensures risk is minimised for clients, while they’re aiming for higher returns.
+This approach ensures risk is minimised for clients, while still aiming for high returns.